 How do I protect myself while driving?

 There are several ways to reduce the amount of harmful pollutants that you breathe while on the road.
 These include:

 - Avoid driving in heavy traffic to the greatest extent possible.
 This is one reason we recommend checking traffic before every drive.

-- If you must drive in traffic: Set your air vent to recirculate with your windows up just before you hit the traffic on the road.
+- If you must drive in traffic, follow our safe driving tips: Set your air vent to recirculate with your windows up just before you hit the traffic on the road.
 Researchers from USC have found that having your air vents open to draw outside air will fill the interior of a vehicle with 60-100% of the outside air and the pollutants it contains, meaning you might as well have your windows down.
 However, if you put your vents on recirculate with the windows up, the indoor-to-outdoor air ratio improves dramatically (meaning you are breathing much cleaner air), with the greatest air quality benefits seen at slower speeds in newer cars (as vehicles age, their seals become less air-tight).

 - But remember: Depending on the number of occupants in your car, you will need to open your vents for a few minutes roughly every 30 minutes to avoid dangerous carbon dioxide levels building up inside your car.
 The best time to open your vents is when you hit a stretch of faster moving traffic with more spacing between vehicles.

 - Install a HEPA rated cabin air filter in your vehicle if available for your make and model.
 This will protect everyone in the car both when the vents are open and when they are set to recirculate (because air is still passing through the cabin air filter in this mode).